quadratichq/quadratic/DEVELOPMENT.md

 rustup component add llvm-tools-preview
 ```

-To run coverage and generate HTML reports, navigate to the individual crate
+To run coverage and generate HTML reports, bring up the docker network
-and enter:
+(`npm run docker:up`) and navigate to the individual crate and enter:

 ```shell
 npm run coverage